academe/SagePay/README.md

     // In all the code examples here, I will assume a PSR-0 autoloader is configured.
     // e.g. for composer this may be included like this, taking the path to the vendor
     // directory into account:

     require 'vendor/autoload.php';

     // This just half the process.
 This registers a payment request with the gateway.

     // Create the registration object.

     $register = new Academe\SagePay\Register();

     // Create a storage model object.
     // A basic PDO storage is provided, but just extend Model\Transaction and use your own.
     // Your framework may have active record model, or you may want to use WordPress post types, for example.
     // You can write your own transaction storage model, perhaps storing the transaction data in a custom
     // post type in WordPress, or a database model in your framework.
+This TransactionPdo model is just
+    // a usable example that comes with the library.

     $storage = new Academe\SagePay\Model\TransactionPdo();
     $storage->setDatabase('mysql:host=localhost;dbname=foobar', 'myuser', 'mypassword');

     // Within WordPress, setting the database details looks like this:

     $storage->setDatabase('mysql:host=' .
 DB_HOST . ';dbname=' .
 DB_NAME, DB_USER, DB_PASSWORD);

     // Inject the storage object.

     $register->setTransactionModel($storage);

     // If you want to create a table ("sagepay_transactions" by default) for the PDO storage, do this.
     // The table will be created from the details in Metadata\Transaction and should provide a decent
     // out-of-the-box storage to get you up and running.
 You could execute this in the initialisation
     // hook of a plugin, assuming you are not using a custom post type to track the transactions.

     $storage->createTable();

     // Set the main mandatory details for the transaction.

     $register->setMain('PAYMENT', 'vendorx', '99.99', 'GBP', 'Store purchase', 'http://example.com/mycallback.php');

     // Indicate which platform you are connecting to - test or live.

     $register->setPlatform('test');

     // Set the addresses.
     // You can just set one (e.g. billing) and the other will automatically mirror it.
 Or set both.

     $billing = new Academe\SagePay\Model\Address();
     $billing->setField('Surname', 'Judge');
     $billing->setField('Firstnames', 'Jason');